dbpedia/databus-client/docs/examples/exampleDocker.md

 You can pass all the variables as Environment Variables (**-e**), that are shown in the list above (except `target`), but you have to write the Environment Variables in Capital Letters.

-### Docker example
+### Docker Example 1

 * Deploy a small dataset to docker SPARQL endpoint
   * Loading geocoordinates extracted from DE Wikipedia into Virtuoso and host it locally

 ```
 git clone https://github.com/dbpedia/databus-client.git